PhD About the Program

 Adopted by vote of the faculty, Date 10/23/07

-The GGE offers a weekly brown-bag style seminar featuring our faculty and students.
+The GGE offers a weekly research seminar featuring our faculty, students, and other speakers.
 We invite our community to participate in these seminars.
-The seminars are held on Mondays from 12:10 pm – 1:00 pm in the School of Education Building, Room 174 unless otherwise noted.

 The Graduate Group in Education is committed to offering financial support to our PhD students for at least four years of study through employment and/or fellowships that include a monthly salary/stipend and fee remission.